 Sites to visit:

 These resource sites are filled with massive amounts of info and contain everything you need to know about DVT and PE blood clots.
-I read them regularly to keep up with the latest information and I strongly encourage every traveler to take a look at these sites and do the same.
+I read them regularly to keep up with the latest information and I strongly encourage every person to take a look at these sites and do the same.
 Share the information.
 KNOW YOUR RISK.
 Most importantly, take good care of yourself and pay attention to your body.
 It could save your life!